mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas/4a-record-aggregations.md

 These formulas aggregate the values of a single column across multiple records of the same type.

-While aggregating related records, we will support finding related items up to three levels of FKs deep.

-## Variables

 All the formulas in this category take the same single variable:
 - **Column**
      - **Description**: The column (and relationship to use) to aggregate.
      - **Type** Column reference of type "multiple records" along with any associated filters

+While aggregating related records, we will support finding related items up to three levels of FKs deep.

 # Count
 - **Data Type**: Integer